What parents need to know about going guarantor on a mortgage

 What are the risks of becoming a guarantor?

-Although having a parent or family member as a guarantor is great for young borrowers, it can be risky for the guarantor.
-One of the main risks is that if your child can’t make their monthly home loan repayments, you can be liable instead – at least for the portion of the loan you guaranteed.
+One of the main risks is that if the child can’t make monthly mortgage repayments, the guarantor can be liable instead – at least for the portion of the home loan they guaranteed.

-If your child defaults on the loan, the lender will often sell your child’s home first in order to discharge the mortgage.
-But if there’s a shortfall, it may be your home up on the chopping block next.
-This is a considerable risk, so you should think long and hard before agreeing to go guarantor for your kids.
+If the child defaults on the mortgage, the lender will often sell their home to discharge the mortgage.
+But if there’s a shortfall – especially if the child had negative equity – it may be the guarantor's home on the chopping block next.

+This is a considerable financial risk, so you should think long and hard before agreeing to go guarantor for your kids.
 Ask yourself honestly whether you trust your children to be financially responsible, and make sure you’re in a position where your savings can comfortably cover any problems that come up.

 Other options for helping your kid buy property